exercism/v3/languages/elm/reference/implementing-a-concept-exercise.md

 ## Step 1: Add code files

 The code files are track-specific and should be designed to help the student learn the exercise's concepts.
-The following Elm code files must be created (not necessarily in this order):
+The following Elm code files must be added (not necessarily in this order):

 - An `elm.json` file.
 - A stub implementation file (`src/<NAME>.elm`).